Docker

 file.
 Save it in the home directory of your host and name it docker-compose.yml

-and use two volumes, one for each Lucenia node.
+.
 Because this file does not explicitly disable the demo security configuration, self-signed TLS certificates are installed and internal users with default names and passwords are created.

 Configuring your license